Do we love tea? I bet we all do, be it on cold mornings, clammy afternoons or balmy evenings.

 Alternately, you can put in as many teaspoons of ka bran in a pot for as many cups of cha khoo you require, pour the proportionate amount of water and bring it to boil as you would do when making tea.
 A couple of minutes later your cha khoo is ready.

 If you need extra sweetness add some sugar, or better still, honey, which will add another dimension to the taste and nutrition.
-In fact, you can experiment with flavours like black pepper, ginger and others.
+In fact, you can experiment with flavors like black pepper, ginger and others.

 It tastes a bit like coffee, or rather, bland coffee.
 Without sugar or honey, the sweetness isn’t as sharp, which should be all right for people with blood sugar.